TroelsMortensen/CodeLabs/Tutorials/DddWithEfc/012 Nullable Single-Valued ValueObject.md

 Now, the "complex type" feature used on the previous slide does not support nullability.
 Hopefully in EFC9.

 Instead, we have to say the value object is an entity, and configure it like that.
 It looks pretty similar.
-But feels like a nasty hack.
+But feels like a nasty hack, because the value object will actually become an entity, with an id, in the database.

 ### Value Object
 First, the value object.
 Basically the same as the previous case.\